-In 2017, our District collected over 178,800 mosquitoes during 21,385 trap nights in fixed sites throughout Sacramento and Yolo Counties for mosquito abundance calculations.
+In 2018, our District collected over 142,752 mosquitoes during 16,205 trap nights in fixed sites throughout Sacramento and Yolo Counties for mosquito abundance calculations.
 The mosquitoes collected were identified to species and counted by our laboratory technicians.
-The District currently uses three types of traps for collection of abundance data - American Light traps, Mosquito Magnet® traps, and Gravid traps.
-All three trap types are set in representative sites in both counties and are used to gather information on the distribution of all mosquito species and to monitor populations of mosquito species of concern.
-Data are interpreted in the context of historical records and mosquito abundance is compared to a 5-year average.
+The District used three types of traps for collection of abundance data - American Light traps, District "Locker" trap and Gravid traps.
+All three trap types were set in representative sites in both counties and were used to gather information on the distribution of all mosquito species and to monitor populations of mosquito species of concern.
+Data was interpreted in the context of historical records and mosquito abundance and compared to a 5-year average.

 The American Light trap collects mosquitoes as well as other insects, which are attracted to the light produced by this trap, regardless of the physiological or behavioral state of the insect.
 This trap type has been used by the District for many years and it has provided historical data since before the introduction of West Nile virus in our area.
-The Mosquito Magnet® trap captures host-seeking mosquitoes that are attracted to the carbon dioxide emissions produced from burning liquid propane.
+The District Locker traps capture host-seeking mosquitoes that are attracted to carbon dioxide emissions.
 The third type, the Gravid female trap, attracts female mosquitoes that are seeking to lay eggs in water rich in organic material.
 The organic water mixture is made of ground alfalfa, hog chow pellets and Brewer's yeast and is allowed to ferment before being used in the trap.